fruit/sfCacheTaggingPlugin/README.markdown

             $this->posts = $posts;

-            // if you run this action again - you will pleasantly surprised
+            # if you run this action again - you will pleasantly surprised
-            // $posts now stored in cache and with object tags ;)
+            # $posts now stored in cache and with object tags ;)
-            // (object serialization powered by Doctrine build-in mechanism)
+            # (object serialization powered by Doctrine build-in mechanism)
-            // and expired as soon as you edit one of them
+            # and expired as soon as you edit one of them
-            // or add new record to table "blog_post"
+            # or add new record to the table "blog_post"

-            // when Doctrine_Query has many joins, tags will be fetched
+            # when Doctrine_Query has many joins, by default tags will be fetched
-            // recursively from all joined models
+            # recursively from all joined models
           }
         }